datamade/readme-template/README.md

 # DataMade README Template

 Need to quickly put together documentation for your repo?
-Copy and paste this template into your README, tweak it, and turn it over to the public (or your fellow coworkers).
+Copy and paste this template into your README.md, tweak it, and turn it over to the public (or your fellow coworkers).

 ## Inspiration